comharris/readme/docs/README.md

 - **[CEO Dinners](ceo_dinners)** - I'll host these for fellow CEOs and other friends, typically in San Francisco.

 How recently was this README updated?
-- My favorite bands are Goo Goo Dolls and BNL.
+- My favorite bands right now are Goo Goo Dolls and BNL.
 - Right now I'm into "Hallelujah" from Pentatonix's Christmas album, "Your Song" by Elton John, and "Let Her Go" by Passenger.